zhangchengchuan/tp-1/docs/team/jinxinzhao.md

     due to changing needs.
 Initially in v1.2, a module contains both a name and a Link, thus editMod must be able to edit both.
     However, later in v1.3, Link was extracted out to become a standalone class with its own commands, thus all dependencies with Link was removed from editMod.

 * **New Feature**: Added findMod command.
   * What it does: Find modules whose names contain given keywords.
   * Justification: This allows users to quickly find a module by keywords instead of browsing through the whole module list.
-  * Difficulty: DEPENDS ON WHETHER search by character is used.
+  * Difficulty: This function was not difficult to implement, however again it was modified in different stages of the project for improvement.
+Initially, findMod can only search for whole words that match the keyword entirely.
+However, we later realised that since the module code is a single word containing different characters (like CS2100), we should enable searching for words that partially match the characters given in the keyword.
+The search by character functionality was added by Tianqi.

+* **Skeleton Code**: Added skeleton code for all Module features.
+  * What it does: Lay out the basics to implement Module features.
+This includes creating the Module class with its attributes and its corresponding Parser and Command classes.
+Storage files are also modified to accommodate Module objects.
+  * Difficulty: This task was not difficult, but time-consuming since I needed to go through the entire code base and edit its Logic, Model and Storage components.

 * **Testing**:
   * Wrote test utilities for Module features.
-  * Wrote test cases for editMod and findMod Parsers and Commands.
+  * Wrote test cases for editMod and findMod features.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&since=2021-09-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=JinxinZhao315&tabRepo=AY2122S1-CS2103T-W11-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)

 * **Documentation**:
   * User Guide:
-    * Added documentation for features `editMod` and `findMod`.
+    * Wrote documentation for features `editMod` and `findMod`.
     * Added most of the feature screenshots.
-    * Edited `Introduction` and `Quick Start` sections to tailor to our project.
+    * Updated `Introduction` and `Quick Start` sections.
-    * Enhanced readability through color coding and formatting.
+    * Enhanced readability through color coding titles and formatting.
     * Added content table and "back to content table" navigation.
   * Developer Guide:
-    * Wrote architecture descriptions of the Logic component.
+    * Wrote architecture descriptions for the Logic component.
-    * Added implementation details of the Module features.
+    * Wrote implementation details of the Read Module feature.
-    * Wrote use cases for Generic Add, Delete, Edit, Find and List commands.
-    * Edited User stories to tailor to our project.
+    * Updated User stories as the project progressed.
+    * Updated Use cases as the project progressed.